Scientific Name

 Description

 Crassula marchandii is an attractive succulent with smooth, shiny leaves stacked to create square columns.
-It grows up to 5 inches (12.5 cm) tall.
+It can grow up to 5 inches (12.5 cm) tall.
 The leaves are deep green to dark maroon, depending on how much sun or cold they get.
-They are barely rounded and up to 1.2 inches (3 cm) long.
+They are barely rounded and can reach up to 1.2 inches (3 cm) in length.

 The plant produces inconspicuous grayish-green flowers.